Some might die for a good person, Jesus died for sinners

 Adam gave us death, Jesus gives us life

-- 5:12 One man sinned.1 Death came into our world, as a result.
+- 5:12 Back in the beginning, one man sinned.1 Death came into our world, as a result.
 Since then, everyone has sinned.
 Death has spread everywhere.

 - 5:13 So sin was in the world long before the Jewish law showed up.
 But people weren’t held accountable for breaking the law because it didn’t exist yet.